NotCleo/GDS-to-RTL/README.md

 rule that was broken, and that rule is the other name of the puzzle.
 No random sweep reaches it.
 I found it by asking a SAT solver to enumerate every string the output bus can produce, over the fourteen queries that closed the list.

+#### (†) :

+I thought Dec 31 2016 must be deliberate, but then came across the [closest blog](https://blog.janestreet.com/a-brief-trip-through-spacetime/) posted (Jan 9 2017) which mentions the word "space", close enough to "stars" (PLEASE TAKE THIS AS JOKE)

 #### Note :